 The glockenspiel was first made and used in the churches of Germany and was used as a set of fixed bells by hand.
 In or around the 17th century, the bells were then replaced by steel or metal bars.

 The glockenspiel has an octave ranging between 2.5-3.
-Because of the nature of materials used for the production of the instrument, the sound which is produced by it is two-pitch higher than that of the ones the original pitch level.
+Because of the nature of materials used for the instrument’s production, the sound produced by it is two-pitch higher than that of the original pitch level.

 Main Differences Between Xylophone and Glockenspiel